 - Second Anglo Mysore war:

-- Nanda Kumar was an influential official in Bengal who was hanged to death on the verdict of the Supreme Court of Calcutta over a petty offence of forgery.
-It was known that Supreme court judge and Warren conspired to kill Nanda Kumar
+- Nanda Kumar was an influential official in Bengal who was hanged to death on the verdict of the Supreme Court of Calcutta over a petty offense of forgery.
+It was known that the Supreme court judge and Warren conspired to kill Nanda Kumar

 - Warren Hastings helped the Nawab by sending his troops to the help of Nawab who squeeze money from the Begums

-The Calcutta Presidency sent another force which bothered Mahadji due to which another settlement called "Treaty of Salbai" was endorsed between the British and the Marathas.
+The Calcutta Presidency sent another force that bothered Mahadji due to which another settlement called the "Treaty of Salbai" was endorsed between the British and the Marathas.

 Impeachment of Warren Hastings:

 It increased the term of Court of Directors from 1 year to 4 years with one fourth retiring every year & not eligible to participate in elections again.
-It made the presidencies of Bombay and Madras as subordinate to the Presidency of Calcutta and Governor of Bengal became Governor General of Fort William for 5 years.
-There was a Council of Ministers of four people to assist Governor General of Fort William.
+It made the presidencies of Bombay and Madras subordinate to the Presidency of Calcutta and the Governor of Bengal became Governor-General of Fort William for 5 years.
+There was a Council of Ministers of four people to assist the Governor-General of Fort William.

-It came out in 1784 and reduced Council of Ministers from 4 to 3.
-It asked for formation of Board of control with 6 Members appointed by crown working alongside board of directors where Court of Directors who would look after commercial functions & represented the company and Board of control to look after political affairs representing the crown.
+It came out in 1784 and reduced the Council of Ministers from 4 to 3.
+It asked for the formation of a Board of control with 6 Members appointed by the crown working alongside the board of directors where the Court of Directors would look after commercial functions & represented the company and the Board of control to look after political affairs representing the crown.